-Hide Updates Using PowerShell in Windows 10
+Accessing PowerShell in Windows 10

 By default, your user account will have restricted access, and you won’t be able to run any external scripts in PowerShell.
 To run external scripts, you need to set the execution policy to Unrestricted.
 To do that, enter the below command and press the Enter button.

 As soon as you execute the command, you will be asked for the confirmation.
 Simply press the A key followed by Enter on your keyboard.
 From this point onward, your user account will have unrestricted access.

 To start, use the below command to get a list of all the available Windows updates.

-Chicony* with the actual title.
+UpdateName* with the actual title.

 We can use the wildcard (*) before and after the title as long as part of the title is correct and unique.
 If you don’t want to bother with the wildcards, just enter the full update title.